 As a result of this agreement, Chugai transferred a part of the deducted amount of income taxes to Roche as the estimated tax payable for Roche, in accordance with the license agreement between Chugai and Roche.
-In addition, Chugai has recorded ¥2,134 million of adjustment from transfer pricing taxation for the year ended December 31, 2022.
+In addition, Chugai recorded ¥2,134 million of adjustment from transfer pricing taxation for the year ended December 31, 2022.
+No adjustment from transfer pricing taxation was recorded for the year ended December 31, 2023.

-6. Income taxes
+7. Income taxes

-Current income taxes
+Current income toxes